 Another old friend, Breaker has been a powerful Spellcaster monster ever since his release, even being on the Forbidden List at one point.
 His usefulness has nosedived in recent years but he’s still a decent pick for a Spellcaster deck, particularly ones that revolve around Spell Counters.

 Sets you can get this card in: Dark Revelation Volume 1, Structure Deck: Spellcaster’s Judgement, Gold Series, Spellcaster’s Command Structure Deck, Battle Pack: Epic Dawn, Legendary Collection 3: Yugi’s World Mega Pack, Starter Deck Yugi – Reloaded, Premium Gold & Battle Pack 3: Monster League

 Preventing your opponent from banishing cards is an outrageously amazing ability.
 It completely negates a number of strategies and tactics that your opponent might try to use.
 It comes with its downsides though, Kycoo is prone to being taken out with its weak ATK/DEF stats.
 Still, it can be a game-changer in the right situations and is deserved of a place on the list.

-Packs you can get this card in: Labyrinth of Nightmare, Dark Beginning 2, The Dark Emperor Structure Deck, Retro Pack 2, Legendary Collection 3: Yugi’s World Mega Pack & Battle Pack 2: War of the Giants
+Sets you can get this card in: Labyrinth of Nightmare, Dark Beginning 2, The Dark Emperor Structure Deck, Retro Pack 2, Legendary Collection 3: Yugi’s World Mega Pack & Battle Pack 2: War of the Giants

 5. Apprentice Magician